guo-vincent/TetrisEngine/README.md

 # TetrisEngine

-## THIS IS A WORK IN PROGRESS (This page will be updated incrementally)
+## THIS IS A WORK IN PROGRESS

-README will be updated incrementally
+Currently, ONNX Runtime is only tested (and known to work on Windows-CPU).

-Currently, ONNX Runtime is only tested (and known to work on Windows-CPU) Other versions may or may not work.
+Other versions may or may not work.
 Needs more testing.
 Then I'll figure it out.

 Need to test: